Nourish Shake

 For women with biological weight influences, exercising and diets won't always lead to weight loss.
 Juniper's Weight Loss Reset program takes a different approach — get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

-Health coaching is used to assist you with lifestyle changes including sticking with a routine and a support system of other women on the journey with you, so you feel less alone, while one-on-one health tracking gives you a personalised experience.
+Health coaching is used to assist you with lifestyle changes, including sticking with a routine and a support system of other women on the journey with you, so you feel less alone, while one-on-one health tracking gives you a personalised experience.

 Weekly check-ins with your health practitioner are used to track your physical, mental and biometric health, where adjustments can be made to suit your individual needs.
-If you want to be supported through every step of your weight loss journey, this is how to do it.

-Here are the best foods to add to your diet, to give your metabolism a boost.
+Here are the best foods to add to your diet to give your metabolism a boost.

 It's no secret that your morning brew can be a lifesaver on those days when you’re short on sleep.
-But, did you know it can also boost your metabolism?
+But did you know it can also boost your metabolism?

-Research shows that caffeine can increase your Resting Metabolic Rate (RMR) by 3–4% [9].
-This is because it stimulates the nervous system, and sends messages to the fat cells to burn fat.
+Research shows that caffeine can increase your Resting Metabolic Rate (RMR) by 3–4% [8].
+This is because it stimulates the nervous system and sends messages to the fat cells to burn fat.
 This results in you burning more energy for roughly an hour after consumption.

 Studies also show that drinking coffee can stimulate brown fat cells, just like cold exposure (they’ll both wake you up, too!)
 [9].
 Just be mindful that milk, sugar and flavoured syrups in cafe-bought coffee can add extra calories, which can outweigh some of the benefits.